Test Driving Docker Function as a Service (FaaS)

 Docker FaaS Conclusion

 From the moment I began testing till now, Alex has improved Autoscaling, UI improvements, and countless other features.
-I was so impressed with my initial tests that I presented Docker FaaS at 2 different meetups Operationalizing Containers and ETH Polymese and here's the slides Docker Serverless.
-Now I'm working on how we can integrate this into some development projects and assist Alex with some testing and documentation.
+I was so impressed with the initial tests that I presented Docker FaaS at two different meetups: Operationalizing Containers and ETH Polymese.

 A lot of momentum is building around Docker FaaS.
 I would encourage everyone to head over to the project page https://github.com/alexellis/faas and try it out, contribute, and provide feedback to the FaaS.